peterhry/peterhrynkow.com/_drafts/component-api.md

 categories: [api]
 ---

 Should you use React or Polymer, CSS modules or styled components?
-Engineers seem to obsess over the _how_ of building UI components.
+Engineers spend a lot of time thinking about the _how_ of building UI components.
 After all, decisions around component _implementation_ are largely driven by factors like performance and developer experience — the sort of things engineers love to optimize.

 Just as there are many ways to _implement_ a component, there are many ways to _design its API_.
 Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful API design.